Root Cause Analysis (RCA) - Alert Based Workflows

 Overview of Framework

-What do customers see?
+What do you see?
+(Example images of framework)

 When entering the RCA workflow a new side drawer will open to guide you through the process that has been curated for this specific alert.
 Below the alert title there are 2 tabs for the sections Alert details and Suggested Actions.
 Depending which link/button you selected previously, you will land in one of these sections to begin, and you can freely move between them.
+Each RCA will be customized with content that is product/alert specific, but the overall framework will retain a comparable user experience.

 Alert Description - Access point connected to the 10/100Mbps speed Ethernet connection